RMPR/RDFer/README.md

 ## Introduction

-Strctured data as inputs are once commonly expected to go through the strctured embedding neural functions, while in this repository we try to demonstrate the efficiency simply by re-arranging the structure of input data themselves.
+Structured data as inputs are once commonly expected to go through the structured embedding neural functions, while in this repository we try to demonstrate the efficiency simply by re-arranging the structure of input data themselves.
 Plus, contradictory to the conventional impression that sequence to sequence pipelines were highly dependent on recurrent neural networks, our model makes a step by only adopting lite attention-based neural networks.
 We will see how it works here.

 ## Dependency